ibm-cloud-docs/databases-for-elasticsearch/dashboard-backups.md

 * {{site.data.keyword.cloud_notm}} Databases is not responsible for restoration, timeliness, or validity of said backups.
 * Actions that you take as a user can compromise the integrity of backups, such as under-allocating memory and disk.
 Users can monitor that backups were performed successfully via the API, and periodically restore a backup to ensure validity and integrity.
 Users can retrieve the most recent scheduled backup details from the IBM Cloud Databases plug-in: `ibmcloud cdb backups deploymentname -s -f`.
-* As a managed service {{site.data.keyword.cloud_notm}} Databases monitors the state of your backups and can attempt to remediate when possible.
+* As a managed service, {{site.data.keyword.cloud_notm}} Databases monitors the state of your backups and can attempt to remediate when possible.
 If you encounter issues you cannot recover from, you can contact support for additional help.